How To Deal With Annoying People + Stay Calm Around Them

 Stay actively learning how to deal with negative people.

-If you often have to deal with negative, annoying, manipulating or irritating person, I highly recommend you to broaden up your spectrum and read a few books to learn more subtle and effective ways to deal with them.
-Here are a few that can help you a lot:
+If you often have to deal with annoying, manipulating, or irritating people, I highly recommend you to broaden up your spectrum and read a few books to learn more subtle and effective ways to deal with them.
+Here are a few that can help you a lot.